Avi Wigderson: Academic career

 After short-term positions at the University of California, Berkeley, the IBM Almaden Research Center in San Jose, California, and the Mathematical Sciences Research Institute in Berkeley, he returned to Israel and joined the faculty of the Hebrew University in 1986.
 He received tenure in 1987 and became a full professor in 1991.
 In 1999 he also took a position at the Institute for Advanced Study, and in 2003 he gave up his Hebrew University position to take up full-time residence at the IAS.

 Wigderson investigated computational questions and specifically the role of randomness in the field.
-Wigderson together with Noam Nisan and Russell Impagliazzo discovered that for algorithms that solve problems through coin flipping, there exists an algorithm that is almost as fast that does not use coin flipping as long as presets are met.
+Together with Noam Nisan and Russell Impagliazzo, Wigderson discovered that for algorithms that solve problems through coin flipping, there exists an algorithm that is almost as fast that does not use coin flipping as long as presets are met.

-Wigderson developed the Zig Zag product together with Omer Reingold and Salil Vadhan, the Zig Zag product links complexity theory, graph theory and group theory.
-The Zig Zag product for example can help one understand how to get out of a maze.
+Wigderson developed the Zig Zag product together with Omer Reingold and Salil Vadhan.
+The Zig Zag product links complexity theory, graph theory and group theory; for example, it can help one understand how to get out of a maze.
 Today complexity theory is used in cryptography.

-Wigderson with Silvio Micali and Oded Goldreich demonstrated that zero-knowledge proofs can be utilized in proving public results on secret data in secret.
+Working with Silvio Micali and Oded Goldreich, Wigderson demonstrated that zero-knowledge proofs can be utilized in proving public results on secret data in secret.

+Personal life

+Wigderson's son, Yuval Wigderson, is a professor of mathematics at the Institute of Science and Technology Austria.